 Reprints or pre-prints

-Reference collections of books, research papers, journal articles, and reprints written by other persons, unless they contain your annotated remarks or notes (please consult Mary Jean Johnson, library director, for book collection donations to the library)
+Reference collections of books, research papers, journal articles, and reprints written by other persons, unless they contain significant amounts of your annotated remarks or notes

 Personal financial records including cancelled checks, tax returns, and receipts